Carlo Buonaparte: French takeover

 For a period after his marriage at Ajaccio on 2/7 June 1764, he worked as a secretary and personal assistant to Pasquale Paoli.
 He had a son, Napoleone, who died in infancy in 1765, as did a daughter.
 Paoli sent him to Rome to negotiate with Pope Clement XIII in 1766.
-He had enjoyed his time in Rome up until being forced for reasons unknown back to Corsica in 1768 – though he had possibly enjoyed an affair with a married woman during his stay, which led to his departure.
+He had enjoyed his time in Rome, up until being forced for reasons unknown back to Corsica in 1768 – though he had possibly enjoyed an affair with a married woman during his stay, which led to his departure.
 At the time of his return, the Republic of Genoa had offered Corsica to Louis XV as payment for a debt.
 The French were eager to obtain the strategically placed island to protect their own coasts, and Genoa was equally keen to relinquish control given their inability to resist growing independence movements.
-Buonaparte was noted for an impassioned speech against the French "invasion".
 Political upheaval followed as France gained ownership of Corsica, and many of Paoli's supporters had to flee to the mountains.
 Buonaparte and his family, now boasting newborn Giuseppe, who was the first child to survive infancy, were included.
-The family eventually returned to the town, where Buonaparte's wife gave birth to a third son, Napoleone.
+The family eventually returned to the town, where Buonaparte's wife gave birth to a fourth child, Napoleone.

 Soon after the French acquisition of the island, Carlo Buonaparte embraced the new government.
 He was appointed Assessor of the Royal Jurisdiction of Ajaccio and the neighbouring districts on 20 September 1769.
 Shortly after that, he became a Doctor of Law at the University of Pisa on 27 November 1769.